SomeWeekendReading/someweekendreading.github.io/_posts/2022-01-21-biopharma-insurrection-donors.md

 > Section 3
 >
-> No person shall be a Senator or Representative in Congress, or elector of President and
+> __No person shall be a Senator or Representative in Congress__, or elector of President and
 > Vice-President, or hold any office, civil or military, under the United States, or under
 > any State, who, having previously taken an oath, as a member of Congress, or as an
 > officer of the United States, or as a member of any State legislature, or as an
 > executive or judicial officer of any State, to support the Constitution of the United
-> States, shall have engaged in insurrection or rebellion against the same, or given aid
+> States, __shall have engaged in insurrection or rebellion__ against the same, or given aid
 > or comfort to the enemies thereof.

 Why are these guys still members of Congress?